David-Worboys/QTPYGUI/README.md

 | SUNKEN   | A sunken frame | qtW.QFrame.Sunken |

 #### Frame_Style
-Defines the frame of a GUI control where supported
+Frame_Style is an enumerated type that defines the frame of a GUI control where supported

 | Property | Description             | Type                   |
 |----------|-------------------------|------------------------|